gardener/gardener/docs/usage/shoot_supported_architectures.md

-# Shoot Supported Architectures
+# Supported CPU Architectures for Shoot Worker Nodes

-Users can create shoot with worker groups having virtual machines of different architectures.
-CPU architecture of each worker pool can be specified in shoot yaml as follows:-
+Users can create shoot clusters with worker groups having virtual machines of different architectures.
+CPU architecture of each worker pool can be specified in the `Shoot` specification as follows:-

 ## Example Usage in a `Shoot`